dafrina/ezform/readme.md

 - accept a `name`, `form` and `validator` prop
 - call the `useValidator` hook and pass the `name`, `validator` and `form` as function arguments
 - implement a `handleChange` function which modifies the form field when the value changes.
 You are free on how you do it, but make sure to call `form.handleChange(name, value, validator);`.
-Notice that you need to pass the `name` and `validator` props to let EZForm know which field you are changing as well as the `value` to which you want you data to be saved.
+Notice that you need to pass the `name` and `validator` props to let EZForm know which field you are changing as well as the `value` of the form field.

 EZForm uses this technique internally to integrate Material UI's form fields.
 Take a look at the `FieldText` source for an easy example: